raspberrypilearning/persuasive-data-presentation/en/step_4.md

 title: It is not displaying the correct data when I click the mouse
 ---

 The `mouse_pressed()` function that you have created is designed to check the **pixel colour** that has been clicked on the screen.
-If you have two or more objects that are the same colour then your program will display the data for the first condition in the sequence that is true.
+If you have two or more objects that are the same colour, then your program will display the data for the first condition in the sequence that is true.

-If you would like your program to display different data for each item that the user clicks then they must all be a **different colour**.
+If you would like your program to display different data for each item that the user clicks, then they must all be a **different colour**.
 You can see an example of how to code this for all of your data points here:

 --- code ---
 ---